+Aquaculture is the rearing of aquatic animals or the cultivation of aquatic plants for food.
 The cultivation of marine and freshwater organisms is a very diverse segment of the Massachusetts agriculture industry.
-The Commonwealth’s aquaculture industry produces aquatic species for food, education, ornamental, bait and sport fishing activities, including 6 species of shellfish and 10 species of finfish that are cultured experimentally and commercially.
+We produce aquatic species for food, education, ornamental decoration, and bait/fishing activities.
+There are 6 species of shellfish and 10 species of finfish that are cultivated specifically for sport fishing activities.

-CCCE/Woods Hole Sea Grant/SEMAC contracted with the UMASS Center for Marketing Research to conduct an economic survey of the aquaculture industry in Massachusetts.
-Sample of results include:
+The Southeastern Massachusetts Aquaculture Center (SEMAC) contracted with the UMASS Center for Marketing Research to conduct an economic survey of the aquaculture industry in Massachusetts; sampling results are below:

-- The output of the shellfish aquaculture industry in Massachusetts was valued at approximately $25.4m in 2013, which in turn generated approximately $45.5m in the Massachusetts economy, or 1.79 times the activity.
+- The output of the shellfish aquaculture industry in Massachusetts was valued at approximately $25.4 million in 2013, which in turn generated approximately $45.5 million in the Massachusetts economy

-- Shellfish farmers paid approximately $11.9m in wages in 2013.
-Their economic activity generated additional labor income of $8.2m, for a total of approximately $20.1m in labor income in MA.
+- Shellfish farmers paid approximately $11.9 million in wages in 2013.
+Their economic activity generated additional labor income of $8.2 million, for a total of approximately $20.1 million in labor income for shellfish farmers in MA

-Education is an important component of the Massachusetts Aquaculture Development plan.
-Aquaculture education, in academic settings as well as public forums, cultivates industry development by generating appropriately targeted research, encouraging workforce development, promoting public awareness and cultivating potential aquaculturists.
+Education is an important part of the Massachusetts Aquaculture Development plan.
+Aquaculture education generates appropriately targeted research, encourages workforce development, promotes public awareness, and cultivates potential aquaculturists.
 In Massachusetts , where public and municipal entities often have bearing over aquaculture project development, public awareness is especially critical toward aquaculture development.

-With the importance of education in mind, a number of efforts have been undertaken to promote academic and public education opportunities.
-Relationships that have enabled strong collaboration and the sharing of resources have been formed, such as with the Aquaculture Centers , SEMAC, NEMAC and WMCSA, which have facilitated educating the public about aquaculture and keeping the industry aware of new technology.
+With the importance of education in mind, there are a number of efforts to promote academic and public education opportunities.
+Relationships enable strong collaboration and sharing of resources with the Aquaculture Centers , SEMAC, NEMAC, and WMCSA.
+These organizations facilitate education for the public about aquaculture and keeping the industry current with new technology.

-The Massachusetts aquaculture industry is a very diverse sector of the Commonwealth’s agriculture industry.
-Although the cultivation of aquatic species (specifically shellfish and crustaceans) was practiced by the Native Americans and later by the colonists on Cape Cod, it was not until the 1970s when more efficient cultivation techniques were developed that commercial cultivation activities began.
-Since that time aquaculture in Massachusetts has grown to include more than 15 species of fish and shellfish that are cultivated for food, research, biomedical, sport and ornamental purposes.
+The cultivation of aquatic species, specifically shellfish and crustaceans, was practiced by the Native Americans and later by the colonists on Cape Cod.
+It was not until the 1970's when more efficient cultivation techniques were developed so that commercial cultivation could begin in Massachusetts.

 Permit Assistance / Regulatory Streamlining